Andrew Rupcich: Tennessee Titans

 After going unselected in the 2022 NFL draft, Rupcich was signed by the Tennessee Titans as an undrafted free agent.
 He was released at the final roster cuts, on August 30, and was re-signed to the practice squad the following day.
 He did not appear in any games in his first season, spending the entire year on the practice squad as the Titans finished with a record of 7–10.

 Rupcich signed a reserve/future contract on January 23, 2023.
 He was released at the final roster cuts on August 29, 2023, and then re-signed to the practice squad the following day.
-Rupcich was elevated to the active roster for the team's Week 10 game against the Tampa Bay Buccaneers, and made his debut in the 20–6 loss, appearing on 45 offensive snaps and three special teams snaps after coming at right guard for the injured Andre Dillard.
+Rupcich was elevated to the active roster for the team's Week 10 game against the Tampa Bay Buccaneers, and made his debut in the 20–6 loss, appearing on 45 offensive snaps and three special teams snaps after coming in at right guard for the injured Andre Dillard.
 He became the third Culver–Stockton NFL player in history, following Bob Hendren (1949–1951) and Jason Kaiser (1998–1999).
 Rupcich was signed to the 53-man roster on December 23.
 He finished the season having appeared in five games, two as a starter.

 Rupcich appeared in the first seven games of the 2024 season, playing 16 offensive snaps as a rotational right guard and 22 snaps on special teams, but unfortunately suffered a season-ending tricep tear during a Week 8 game against the Detroit Lions.
 He was placed on injured reserve on November 2, and was later ruled out for the year.

 On August 26, 2025, Rupcich was waived by the Titans as part of final roster cuts and was re-signed to the practice squad the next day.
 On September 29, he was released.

 New England Patriots

 On September 30, 2025, Rupcich signed with the New England Patriots' practice squad.
+On February 11, 2026, he signed a reserve/futures contract with New England.
+Rupcich was placed on injured reserve on August 15.
+On August 20, Rupcich was waived by the Patriots with an injury settlement.